rashmendis/Uber-Eats-Fee-Calculator/README.md

 # Uber Eats Fee Calculator - Built with Gemini AI (via Firebase Studio)

 This is a simple Next.js application designed to calculate Uber Eats prices, factoring in a configurable fee percentage.
-It allows users to calculate the final selling price needed based on a desired item price or determine the original item price by subtracting the fee from a given total.
+It allows users to calculate the final selling price needed based on a desired item price or determine the original item price by subtracting the fee from a given selling price.

 ## Features

-*   **Calculate Selling Price (Based on Desired Price + Fee):** Enter the desired item price you want to receive *after* the fee, and the calculator will determine the required Selling Price using the formula `Selling Price = Desired Price / (1 - Fee Percentage)`.
+*   **Calculate Selling Price (Based on Desired Price + Fee):** Enter the desired item price you want to receive *before* the fee is added, and the calculator will determine the required Selling Price using the formula `Selling Price = Desired Price / (1 - Fee Percentage)`.
-*   **Calculate Item Price (Total Price - Fee):** Enter a total price (including the fee) and see the calculated fee and the resulting original item price after that fee is subtracted.
+*   **Calculate Item Price (Selling Price - Fee):** Enter a selling price (including the fee) and see the calculated fee and the resulting original item price after that fee is subtracted using the formula `Original Item Price = Selling Price - (Selling Price * Fee Percentage)`.
 *   **Configurable Settings:**
     *   Set the fee percentage (defaults to 30%).
     *   Set the currency symbol (defaults to 'Rs.').